-'Data is always missing': checking corporate ethical claims
+'Data Is Always Missing': Checking Corporate Ethical Claims

 "We look for inconsistences, raise alerts and tell our clients when they must check this point in this place with their subcontractors," Hug said.

-But he warns that "data is always missing" -- particularly when dealing with factories and suppliers thousands of kilometres away where countries might not have the same focus on human rights.
+But he warns that "data is always missing" -- particularly when dealing with factories and suppliers thousands of kilometres away where countries might not have the same foon human rights.

 "But it's much better than having nothing at all."